sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-flex/README.md

 ## Flex Containers and Flex Items

-The most important concept in flexbox is the idea of a container and an item.
+The most important concept in flexbox is the idea of containers and items.
 Flex containers control how their items are rendered.
 For example, if you have this HTML:

 ```html
 <ul>